Implementation and representation of qudit multi-controlled unitaries and hypergraph states by N-body angular momentum couplings: Angular momentum representation of gates and states

 {\it Even dimensions} Let us illustrate the differences present in even-dimensional systems by considering the qubit multi-controlled phase gates.
 It is a simple exercise to show the following formula,

-which depends not only on the $n$-body interaction $\sigma_z^{\otimes n}$, but also depends on every lower-order interactions between $n-1$, $n-2$ and so on qubits.
+which depends not only on the $n$-body interaction $\sigma_z^{\otimes n}$, but also depends on every all-to-all lower-order interactions between $n-1,n-2,\ldots,3,2$ and single qubits.
+In other words, while the odd-dimensional case requires a single type of interaction, the even-dimensional case demands $2^n$ interactions for each multi-controlled gate.
 This feature can be traced back to the global phase in the expression $R_z(\pi)=e^{i\pi/2}\left( \right)=i\sigma_z$.
 If we construct the controlled version of this gate, we obtain

 and thus $CZ=(\sqrt{\sigma_z}^{\dagger}\otimes I)CR_z(\pi)$.
 The extra $i$ phase creates a lower-order gate $({\sqrt{\sigma_z}}^{\dagger}\otimes I)$, which needs to be eliminated if we want to generate the gate $CZ$.
 Each extra qubit demands the elimination of all these residual lower-order gates, which can be a very demanding task.